 Functional group and bloom season: Echinocereus species are stem succulent cacti that flower from May to June in the Mojave Desert (Baldwin et al. 2002).

 Habitat: This genus grows widely throughout the Mojave and other parts of the desert southwest (Baldwin et al. 2002).
 Both species are found in a variety of dry habitats (Baldwin et al. 2002).
-E. engelmannii grows anywhere below 2400 m, and E. triglochidiatus grows between 150 m and 3000 m (Baldwin et al. 2002).
+Echinocereus engelmannii grows anywhere below 2400 m, and E. triglochidiatus grows between 150 m and 3000 m (Baldwin et al. 2002).

-Flower color and shape: E. engelmannii – pink; funnelform to cup-shaped.
-E. triglochidiatus – red; tubular.
+Flower color and shape: Echinocereus engelmannii – pink; funnelform to cup-shaped.
+Echinocereus triglochidiatus – red; tubular.

 Pollinator use: Echinocereus are self-incompatible and require animal pollinators to reproduce (Cota 1993; Simpson and Neff 1987).
 Because of their large flower size and openness Echinocereus species are pollinated by bees of various sizes (Cota 1993; Grant and Grant 1979).
-This genus undoubtedly is visited by some bees in the genus Diadasia (JSW – Pers.
-Obs.).
+This genus undoubtedly is visited by some bees in the genus Diadasia (J. Wilson, pers. obs.).
 Medium-large bees such as Megachile gentilis Cresson, M. casadae Cockerell, and Apis mellifera are more effective pollinators of these cacti than smaller bees like Ceratina nanula, and Perdita species (Grant and Grant 1979).
-E. engelmannii is principally pollinated by Ashmeadiella opuntiae Cockerell and Megachile gentilis (Grant and Grant 1979).
+Echinocereus engelmannii is principally pollinated by Ashmeadiella opuntiae Cockerell and Megachile gentilis (Grant and Grant 1979).

 Echinocereus flowers are also visited by beetles (Carpophilus pallipennis Say, Acmaeodera sp.
 Eschscholtz, and Pteleon brevicornis Jacoby; Grant and Grant 1979), but these rarely contact the stigma and are thus less reliable pollinators (Cota 1993).
 The pollination ecology of E. triglochidiatus is unusual within its genus because it has red, tubular flowers that are pollinated by hummingbirds (Freeman et al. 1984; Grant and Grant 1967).

 Propagation, production, and cultivation: Echinocereus of many species and variety are identified by the “cactus-collecting” community, and indeed some species have become very rare or nearly extirpated as a result of overzealous collecting (e.g. Echincereus Lindsayi in Baja Norte, Mexico).
 While not as well recognized for the ability to be propagated vegetatively, Echinocereus can re-sprout readily from properly prepared stem cuttings (T. Esque, pers. obs.).
-E. engelmannii seed germinated at a rate of 88% under conditions of 26°C and a 12hr/12hr light to dark cycle (Royal Botanic Gardens Kew 2017).
+Echinocereus engelmannii seed germinated at a rate of 88% under conditions of 26°C and a 12hr/12hr light to dark cycle (Royal Botanic Gardens Kew 2017).

 Recoverability: Like other cacti, E. engelmannii does not recover well after fire (Thomas 1991).
 The congener E. fasciculatus (Engelm.
 Ex B.D.
 Jacks.)
 L.D.
 Benson has demonstrated low resprouting potential (3% of individuals) after fire (McLaughlin and Bowers 1982).
 However, offsets from mature plants may be a successful means of propagating materials for restoration.